vreemdelabs/Scoreview-Base/README.md

 # Scoreview-Base
-Scoreview is a tool to a analyse music and learn how to play it on various instruments.
+Scoreview is a tool to analyse music and learn how to play it on various instruments.

-Build:
+Command to build it:

 make project

 It needs a lot of dependecies: SDL2, SDL2_ttf, SDL2_image, Portaudio, Tinyxml, libevent, libsndfile, OpenGL, OpenCL, Protocol buffers, FLTK, DSPFilters.